E-Invoicing under GST: Applicability and New Limit

 There are various objectives of E-invoicing as follows:

-1. It provides a standardization system by ensuring uniformity in the formats of invoices across the various industries, businesses, and tax authorities.
+1. It provides a standardisation system by ensuring uniformity in the formats of invoices across the various industries, businesses, and tax authorities.

-3. It forms and increases transparency in the system and also minimizes tax evasion by tracking transactions in real-time.
+3. It increases transparency in the system and also minimises tax evasion by tracking transactions in real-time.

 4. It also provides the facility of smooth integration with GST returns and e-way bill systems by reducing compliance burdens.